mentum/challenges/stamina-cat/README.md

 ### Definition :

 Your mouse is moving on the screen and is dripping piss.
 There is a blind cat tracking your mouse by folloying the piss trail.
 The cat has a limited amount of energy ``` stamina ```.
-Every drop of piss gives back some stamina that keeps himrunning.
+Every drop of piss gives back some stamina that keeps the cat running.

 * your mouse is dripping piss once every second
 * stamina cat has a fixed velocity of your choice